gunjanbajaj1/Devops/README.md

-# Thsi contains script to create user in  linux
+This contains script to create user in linux.